ImperialCollegeLondon/carbon/docs/methodology.md

 The TDP of the full CPU component is therefore divided by the number of cores to yield an approximater per-core power draw, $P_c$.
 For the CPU, the workload manager tracks the utilisation of the cores, $u_c$, over the job runtime.
 This is used to scale the energy consumption due to the CPU.
 (Note that PBS reports the variable `cput`, which is the CPU core-time of a job, accounting for utilisation.
-This variable, equivalent to $t \times u_c$, is used in the code, slightly changing the form of the energy calculation equation).
+This variable, equivalent to $t \times u_c$, is used in the code, slightly changing the form of the energy calculation equation used in-code from that shown above).

 For the GPU, exclusive use of the component by a job is assumed, so the full TDP is used for estimating power draw, $P_g$.
 Since the workload managed is not configured to track the utilisation of the GPU, we assume 100% utilisation over the runtime of the job.